 Don’t miss out on deductions!

-Other areas you could claim deductions as a small business owner are:
+Here are areas you could claim deductions as a small business owner:

 - Website set up